cloudflare/pint/docs/checks/promql/aggregate.md

   for details.
 - `comment` - set a custom comment that will be added to reported problems.
 - `severity` - set custom severity for reported issues, defaults to a warning.
-- `keep` - list of label names that must be preserved.
+- `keep` - list of label name patterns that must be preserved.
+Each pattern can be a literal label name (e.g., `"job"`) or a regex pattern (e.g., `"job|instance"` to match multiple labels).
-- `strip` - list of label names that must be stripped.
+- `strip` - list of label name patterns that must be stripped.
+Each pattern can be a literal label name or a regex pattern.

 ## How to enable it